buildkite/migration/docs/GHA.md

 ### run_name

 This key sets the name of a GitHub Action workflow's run.
-A `run_name` is specific to this integration: within Buildkite, when pipeline builds are created - a build message can be specified (contained in each job's environment as `BUILDKITE_MESSAGE`).
-The value is empty when a message is not set - and on events from source control, is the commit's title.
-A build message can also be set when creating a build through the [REST](https://buildkite.com/docs/apis/rest-api/builds#create-a-build) and [GraphQL](https://buildkite.com/docs/apis/graphql/schemas/mutation/buildcreate) APIs.